 A public meeting on Noxious Odors was held on March 7, 2018 at the Goleta City Hall Council Chambers.
 See video on City of Goleta website; click on “Special Event” link in “Sections on this page:” box on the right side of the screen.

-In October and November 2017, the District has received and responded to numerous complaints of a “rotten egg” smell, or hydrogen sulfide (H2S), from an area in western Goleta.
-The District has identified the source as coming from irrigation from an agricultural operation.
-The District is in ongoing communication with the agricultural operation to better understand the causes and extent of the odors.
+In February 2018, the District received and responded to numerous complaints of a “rotten egg” smell, or hydrogen sulfide (H2S), from an area in western Goleta.
+The District did not find a source of the odors.

 For H2S odors, the District has two avenues of enforcement.
 The first is Rule 310 for Odorous Organic Sulfides.
 This rule is enforceable if all of the following criteria are met:

 - A single source is verified

 - Odors occur at or beyond the property line

 - Measurements of H2S exceed the rule’s concentration limit